 |Accessibility||Development and Aging||Mobile Brain/Body Imaging|

 |Security||Human-Machine Teaming||Electrodermal Activity|

 Examples of relevant work can be found from articles published in the special issue of Neuroergonomics Conference 2018

 Call for Abstracts

 Neuroergonomics is an emerging field that investigates the human brain in relation to behavioral performance in natural environments and everyday settings.
 Neuroergonomics research aims to expand our understanding of the neural mechanisms underlying human perceptual, cognitive, and motor functioning with a focus on real-world contexts.
-This discipline has been summarized by Raja Parasuraman, as the “scientific study of the brain mechanisms and psychological and physical functions of humans in relation to technology, work, leisure, transportation, health care and other settings in the real world” (Parasuraman, 2003).
+This discipline has been summarized as the “investigations of the neural bases of mental functions and physical performance in relation to technology, work, leisure, transportation, health care and other settings in the real world” (Parasuraman, 2003).

 With the advent of portable and wearable neuroimaging methods like electroencephalography (EEG), functional near-infrared spectroscopy (fNIRS), and neurostimulation approaches like transcranial direct-current stimulation (tDCS), significant progress has been made in recording and altering brain activity without restricting body movements and without limiting research to laboratory environments.
 Traditional approaches imposed limitations for experimental protocols, data collection settings and task conditions at the expense of ecological validity.
 Neuroergonomics integrates advancements of neuroscience and neuroengineering, to provide the flexibility to assess body and brain function in naturalistic work settings bringing neuroscience into everyday life.